the FOR SALE list, with photos

 MLS Link (if any), or Contact Info if For Sale

 Any other comments about the house or its history

 least two of the inside and two from the outside.

 All submissions are subject

 to review and approval is not guaranteed.

-What does NCMH look for in evaluating houses for inclusion?
+What does NCMH look for in evaluating houses for this list?